 This solution addresses the security requirements of Key Issue #1.

 For the protection of DL NAS messages, the coverage availability information is used by the MME-ground for selecting the MME on-board.
 By using the coverage availability information, this solution assumes that the UE can receive the DL NAS messages from MME on-board(s) in sequence.
+If DL NAS messages are delivered out-of-order and security verification fails, the UE can send a failure report message to the MME on-board to provide the DL NAS overflow counter.
+By re-constructing the DL NAS COUNT, the MME on-board can perform the integrity and confidentiality protection and resend the protected DL NAS message.

 For the protection of UL NAS messages, the Satellite ID is included in the NAS signalling and protected by the NAS security keys.

 This solution is aligned with the security mechanism defined in Annex N of TS 33.401 [3] and UE security handling for EPS systems.

-Editor’s Note: Further evaluation is FFS.

-* * * End of Changes * * * *
+The DL NAS COUNT is synchronized after the UE detects that the DL NAS message verification has failed and sends the failure report message.* * * End of Changes * * * *